Communities

 Users must be notified of any changes to the Terms of Service BEFORE they take effect.

-Zakk‭ wrote almost 2 years ago
+Zakk‭ wrote over 2 years ago

 I propose we add provisions to our Terms to the following effect: "We may update our terms from time to time without further notice to you, unless notice is required by law.
 Your use of the Service after the Terms are updated constitutes your acceptance of the updated Terms."